Changing the Way Things Are Done

 - Ruth Viola Tice Davis of Corning was the first female to achieve a parachute jump from an open cockpit airplane.

-- In 1915, at age 27, it is reported that Ruth Law did the first looping-the-loop ever by a male or female pilot.
-The following year, Ruth Law was the first female pilot to set an American distance record and the World’s Women’s Distance Record flying 590 miles from Chicago, IL to Hornell, NY.
+- Another Ruth, Ruth Law did the first looping-the-loop ever by a male or female pilot back in 1915 at the age of 27.
+The following year, she was the first female pilot to set an American distance record and the World’s Women’s Distance Record flying 590 miles from Chicago, IL to Hornell, NY.
 Admiral Robert Peary said of her long-distance flight, “Miss Law’s splendid accomplishment has shone so that the whole world may read what a woman can do.”

 - Narcissa Prentiss Whitman was born in the small town of Prattsburgh in 1808.
-At age sixteen, Narcissa Prentiss decided she wanted to become a missionary and years later became one of the first two white women to journey across the continent and cross the Rocky Mountains on foot, opening the way for future emigrants who journeyed on the Oregon Trail.
+At age sixteen, Narcissa decided she wanted to become a missionary and years later became one of the first two white women to journey across the continent and cross the Rocky Mountains on foot, opening the way for future emigrants who journeyed on the Oregon Trail.
 Today, you can visit her childhood home in Prattsburgh.
+By some accounts, she was the “best-known and most loved characters in the history of the Pacific Northwest.”
+According to other interpretations, she is perhaps "Old Oregon’s most famous and tragic woman.
+Her reputation ranges from heroic to intolerant."

 - Meaghan Frank, a 4th generation winemaker and Dr. Konstantin Frank’s great-granddaughter, inherited a legacy for making a change.
 You can see Meaghan’s influence at the winery already inspiring other wineries throughout the region as she started the first exclusive sit-down pairings in the region and established a series of wines named after the women in her family as an homage to their often unnoticed, yet important roles.